-Many college interns with backgrounds in Psychology, Sociology, and Counseling are working with at-risk youth and students with special needs in the Equine Assisted Activity Programs.
+Many college interns with backgrounds in Psychology, Sociology, and Counseling are work with participants with diverse needs.

-Education majors are able to tutor students in academics during the United Neigh and Schooling with Horses program, using experiential learning experiences to help the students.
+Education majors are able to tutor students in academics during the United Neigh Program, the Schooling with Horses program, and the Pandemic Pod using experiential learning experiences to help the students.

-Interns interested in becoming trainers or instructors can get hands on experiences at Brook Hill Farm.
-The interns help the staff to re-train the rescue horses for new jobs to guarantee successful adoptions.
 Interns interested in becoming a riding instructor, for the general population or for adaptive riding, participate in teaching actual lessons.
-The instructors that have interned at Brook Hill Farm have gone on to have successful careers in the industry, and always come back to the farm to tell us what a valuable experience it was to participate in the Brook Hill program!
+The instructors that have interned at Brook Hill Farm have gone on to have successful careers in the industry.

 Dedicated to the mission of education, it is only natural that Brook Hill Farm has established a strong connection with local colleges.
-The Executive Director is an Adjunct Professor at Randolph College, teaching “Introduction to Equine Science”, and “Equine Assisted Activities”.
-She has been been a guest graduate lecturer at the University of Lynchburg, and has taught enrichment classes at Central Virginia Community College.
+The Executive Director is a retired Adjunct Professor at Randolph College, having taught “Introduction to Equine Science”, and “Equine Assisted Services”.
+She has been a guest graduate lecturer at the University of Lynchburg and has taught enrichment classes at Central Virginia Community College.